Take Me Home Tonight (film)

-Take Me Home Tonight is a 2011 American comedy-drama film directed by Michael Dowse and starring an ensemble cast led by Topher Grace and Anna Faris.
+Take Me Home Tonight is a 2011 American comedy-drama film directed by Michael Dowse and starring Topher Grace and Anna Faris alongside Dan Fogler and Teresa Palmer.
 The screenplay was written by Jackie and Jeff Filgo, former writers of the television sitcom That '70s Show, of which Grace was a cast member.
 The film follows a recent college graduate who wants to change his career plans after his old high school crush invites him to a party.
+It was released to mixed reviews and was a box office bomb.

 Shooting began on the week starting February 19, 2007, in Phoenix, Arizona.
 The film received its wide theatrical release on March 4, 2011.

-The title comes from the 1986 Eddie Money song of the same name, also played in the theatrical trailer and on the menu screen of the Blu-Ray and DVD releases.
+The title comes from the 1986 Eddie Money song of the same name, also played in the theatrical trailer and on the menu screen of the Blu-ray and DVD releases.
 Despite having the same name, it never actually appears in the film.

 Plot

-Matt Franklin is a recent MIT graduate, working at a Los Angeles Suncoast Video store in 1988 while trying to figure out what he wants to do with his life, something that his police officer father has grown impatient with.
+Matt Franklin is a recent MIT graduate, working at a Los Angeles Suncoast Video store in 1988 while trying to figure out what he wants to do with his life, something that his LAPD officer father has grown impatient with.
 When Matt's high school crush, Tori Frederking, walks into the store, he lies that he works at Goldman Sachs.
-Tori invites Matt to a Labor Day party, hosted by his twin sister Wendy's boyfriend, Kyle.
+Tori invites Matt to a Labor Day party, hosted by Matt's twin sister Wendy's boyfriend, Kyle.